codeship/ci-guide/part4.md

 ## what's a volume for?

-Let's taking a look at volumes, and let's start with *what is a volume and what is it good for*?
+Let's take a look at volumes, and let's start with *what is a volume and what is it good for*?

 First, it's important to know that Codeship does not reuse containers on different steps, meaning there is no way for a container to grab data or information - or maintain changes - made by a previous container or step in your workflow.